pgrete/energy-transfer-analysis/README.md

 -  `--outfile OUTFILE`     set file to store results (should be `.pkl` for `transfer` and `.hdf5` for `flow`)
 -  `--extrema_file EXTREMA_FILE` Path to pickled python dictionary containing minimum and maximum values for quantities (used for creating histograms with a fixed [global] bounds)
    - Style of dictionary is for example. `{'rho' : [ 0., 10]}`
-   - All quantities are always binned to the min and max values of the indiviual snapshot.
+   - All quantities are always binned to the min and max values of the individual snapshot.
    - If no dictionary is found under the given path (e.g., by setting it to a nonexisting file/path) no histograms with global bounds will be created
 -  `-b`                    enable magnetic fields
 -  `-forced`               output is actively forced